Y-Jesus.com

 • “I am the true vine” (John 15:1)

-As Lewis observes, if these claims were not from God Himself, Jesus would have been deemed a lunatic.
-But what made Jesus credible to those who heard him were the creative, compassionate miracles he performed.
-Furthermore, they were astounded by his wisdom and authoritative teaching.
+As Lewis observes, if these claims were not from God himself, Jesus would have been deemed a lunatic.
+But what made Jesus credible to those who heard him were the numerous miracles he performed, and eventually his resurrection from the dead.

 Click here to read page 3 of 6 of “Did Jesus Claim to be God”